taosdata/TDengine/docs/en/12-taos-sql/06-select.md

 ### TAGS Query

-The TAGS keyword returns only tag columns from the child tables when only tag columns are specified.
+The TAGS keyword returns only tag columns from all child tables when only tag columns are specified.
 One row containing tag columns is returned for each child table.

 ```sql
 SELECT TAGS tag_name [, tag_name ...]
 FROM stb_name